UstadMobile/RESPECT-Requirements/README.md

 # RESPECT Requirements

-RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of technical requirements (including the use of existing open-standard edtech APIs) for edtech apps to deliver a high quality experience in Low and Middle Income Country (LMIC) markets.
+RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of technical requirements for edtech apps to deliver a high quality experience in Low and Middle Income Country (LMIC) markets.
+Common user challenges in these markets include:
+* __Limited connectivity__: users often have data download limits.
+Connections may be slow or unreliable, especially in rural areas.
+Some users may have only occassional or no access to connectivity.
+Users typically have to pay more when they download more.
+* __Device capacity__: phones have less memory and slower processors on average than higher income markets.
+* __Fewer opportunities to recharge__: users in areas without reliable grid power might not be able to charge their phone as regularly.

 Teachers/students/education institutions using apps that meet the RESPECT requirements can:
 * Use one account to access any RESPECT compliant app